 What sort of currency do I need?

 The currency of Greece is the Euro.
 Please don’t use other currencies even if it’s just a tip.
-Many workers have no access to money exchange, especially during the busy tourist season.
+Many workers cannot exchange money, especially during the busy tourist season.

 How much money do I need?